Tips to Start Walking Every Day for Your Mental Health

-Near the middle of December 2018, I realized it was going to be a busy month.
-Keeping that in mind, along with the fact that there would be lots of extra food and goodies around during the holidays, I decided I needed some way to stay on track with exercise.
-My solution?
-A 30 day walking challenge.
+Near the middle of December, most of us realize it’s going to be a busy month.
+Along with the fact that there is usually lots of extra food and goodies around during the holidays, most of us need some way to stay on track with exercise.
+Especially come January, most of us need a solution.

 I’m happy to report that on average, I met my walking goals.
 I did miss a couple of days (Boxing day was one), but I made it up by walking an hour the following day.

 And you know what?
 Walking is addictive.
 You might find that you go past the 30 days and don’t want to stop.
 Just make sure that if you keep up your daily walking, that you make time for other workouts too.
 Everything in balance.

 (Want to hear the story of someone who’s done a 30 day walking challenge?
 Watch the video below)

 How could a 30-day walking challenge help your social anxiety?
 Let’s break down some of the main ways that this daily dose of exercise might help.

 - Exercise releases endorphins, which can help you to feel calm and reduce stress (and anxiety).